sankeethsri/Its-Super/README.md

 You should see the default Symfony welcome page.

-You may need to wait a small while for the application to finish downloading and installing requirements.
+You may need to wait a short while for the application to finish downloading and installing requirements.

 You can inspect the application container to see if it's ready by running the following command: